openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

     14. Create network  with subnet.
         Create Router, set gateway and add interface.
     15. Navigate to Project ->  Compute -> Instances
-    16. Launch instance VM_2
+    16. Launch instance VM_2.
     17. Verify that VMs on different tenants should not communicate between each other.
-        Send icmp ping from VM _1 of admin tenant to VM_2  of test_tenant and vice versa.
+Send icmp ping from VM_1 of admin tenant to VM_2  of test_tenant and vice versa.

 Expected result